NSLS-II/Docker-Builder/README.md

 # Docker-Builder

-An exploration into using docker containers to trigger builds on all OS with installSynApps.
+An exploration into using docker containers to trigger builds on all OS with [installSynApps](https://github.com/epicsNSLS2-deploy/installSynApps).

 ### Setup

-For using Docker-Builder, you will need an active docker installation on a modern linux machine.
+For using `Docker-Builder`, you will need an active docker installation on a modern linux machine.

 Here are links to guides for setting up Docker engine for various linux distributions: